Design Lessons - The Theory and Practice of Graphic Design

-Our free design lessons explore the basic elements of design such as imagery, color, pattern, composition, layout and typography and how to evaluate their effectiveness in the creative process.
+Our Design Lessons explore the basic elements of graphic design such as imagery, color, pattern, composition, layout and typography and explain how to evaluate their effectiveness in the creative process.

-Our lessons on how to design a repeat pattern demonstrate an essential design skill.
+Our lessons on repeat patterns demonstrate an essential design skill.
 Today, repeat patterns are seen almost everywhere but they also reach back through the history of design and across all continents and cultures.
 They are used in tiling, wallpaper, textiles, wrapping and packaging, backdrops for text or illustrations in graphic media, jewellery and architectural details.

-Isometric Drawing is a technique, like perspective drawing, that is used by artists and designers to represent three-dimensional forms on a two-dimensional picture plane.
-In these lessons we explore the graphic qualities of isometric drawing, as opposed to its functional qualities, and use them to create an Isometric Poster Design.
+Isometric drawing is a technique, like perspective drawing, that is used by artists and designers to represent three-dimensional forms on a two-dimensional picture plane.
+In this lesson we demonstrate how to use an isometric cube as the building block of an isometric design.

-The work of a graphic designer includes illustration, typography, posters, packaging, corporate identities, advertising campaigns, web design and digital multimedia.
-They usually work to a design brief that outlines their client’s aims and objectives for their product, concept or campaign.
+The work of graphic designers includes illustration, typography, posters, packaging, corporate identities, advertising campaigns, web design and digital multimedia.
+Graphic designers usually work to a design brief that outlines their client’s aims and objectives for their product, concept or campaign.